richard-delorenzi/nissan-leaf/Readme.md

 ## 2014/15
 - Rear view monitor
 - Better computer
+- a larger 30kWh battery arrived in 2015 to deliver a range of 155 miles.

 ## 2016

 ## 2017

 ## Checks:
 - SD card (May be a different type of card) on entertainment system.
 Check not missing.